royertiago/porrinha/tutorial.md

 that all artificial intelligences have its own namespace.)
 He saves this code in the file `random.h`.

-Ricardo implements this function in `random.cpp`.
+The implementation goes in `random.cpp`.
-His code includes global variables inside the namespace, but he does not care since he aims to understand the core of the program instead of creating beautiful code.
+The code includes global variables inside the namespace, but Ricardo does not care since he aims to understand the core of the program instead of creating beautiful code.

     #include <chrono>